kylln20/WRO_FE_2023-24/README.md

 We use a `SainSmart Wide-Angle Camera`, which carries pixel data to the HAT via a Camera Serial Interface (CSI) cable.
 Based on said pixel data, we can identify those objects based on their size and colour.
 From such information, our program will calculate the desired speed and turning angle which it will send through the HAT to the DC and servo motors respectively with pulse-width modulation (PWM) signals.
 &nbsp;

+Our camera is sensitive to different lighting conditions meaning colors may look different in different scenarios.
+This could have been improved by changing camera settings or attaching a lamp to the car to make sure the lighting conditions are always consistent.

 ⚡ Electricity & Power ⚡
 ---
 Our car gets power from a single `Gens Ace 1300mAh Battery` which powers the Raspberry Pi and ESC circuit.
 This battery was chosen mainly due to its high 45 C rating allowing for a higher discharge of electricity while still being lightweight and compact.